kafelka/express-exercises/README.md

 Have a look at the file rest.js.
 It contains the bare-bones of a RESTful API.
 The 'notes' array will be used to simulate a database; in reality, it would be something that would persist if the node script ended, such as a permanent MongoDB database.

 * Task 4.1  Amend the two lines that add the bodyParser middleware to the app, so that it is applied to every incoming request
-* Task 4.2  Add a method to accept a new note via a POST request, and append it to the array 'notes'
+* Task 4.2  Add a method to accept a new note via a POST request, and append it to the array 'notes'.
+You should write any suitable data validation yourself.